 After an extensive overhaul at Whitehead, 90 arrived at Downpatrick in 2007 and worked our line – her current numberplates, ironically made out of scrapped diesel locomotive components, were kindly presented to us by Iarnród Éireann in 2009.
 After being extremely popular with both the public and our loco crews, a series of significant, but rectifiable, issues brought about her early withdrawal in 2010.
 It is currently on display in the Carriage Gallery as one of our prized exhibits – though hopefully not for much longer, as 90 is next in the queue for overhaul.
 It is hoped that 90 will return to passenger traffic in the mid-2020s once O&K No. 1 comes out of traffic.

-At over 140 years old, 90 is Ireland’s oldest steam locomotive capable of operation and still retains key original components such as its frames, wheel centres, and cylinders – the only older one, GSWR 36 in Cork, is beyond steaming again.
+At almost 150 years old, 90 is Ireland’s oldest steam locomotive capable of operation and still retains key original components such as its frames, wheel centres, and cylinders – the only older engine, GSWR 36 in Cork, is beyond steaming again.
 It has had a long history, spanning three centuries, extended stays in all four provinces of Ireland, and countless changes of ownership, but we know that it has now found a safe and permanent home in Downpatrick.
 We are indebted to the efforts of those who have went before us, most significantly the GSRPS and Westrail, without whom 90 might not be around today.
 90’s days on the Galway and Cobh lines may well be over, but in an age where even top-link express locomotives can struggle to find paths for steam railtours, today’s mainline is no place for our little Victorian marvel.
 Although 90 may have started its career in the Kingdom of Kerry, we think it’s more than content to reside today in the Kingdom of Mourne.